sharkyboyofficial/webpage/README.md

-# webpage
+# Webpage

-Webpage, all the code here is free for use.
+All the code here is free to use, or just for educational purposes.
+Please be sure to stick to the License for the copyright of the free-to-use software.